IshmanM/CIFAR10-PyTorch/README.md

 ![Alt text](saved_models/model_v10/stats/plot.png)

 In model_v10, overfitting was lowest among model versions.
-This was accomplished by using dropout layers.
+This was accomplished by using dropout layers and tuning weight decay.

 ## Key Learnings